 Requirements: tortoise generated DT files, a text file containing the full path of all DT files that will go in the creation of the template i.e DT.txt

 We will create a specific folder, called population template.
-This folder mainly contains the DT.txt file and will contains all the resulting outputs from template creation.
-If, for example, you want to create a template out of three subjects, the DT.txt file will have contents as follows:
+This folder mainly contains the DT.txt file and will contain all the resulting outputs from template creation.
+If for example, you want to create a template out of three subjects, with three DT.nii files i.e subj1_DT.nii, subj2_DT.nii, subj3_DT.nii, then the DT.txt file will have contents as follows:

 dtireg_create_template command will be run as follows: